Your cart is currently empty!

 If you had lived a quiet life up until the last few years, one that outside of Reykjavik involved farming or fishing, there’s a good chance you wouldn’t be thrilled with the onslaught of humanity that is visiting your country.
 I think that’s what has happened in Iceland.
 Aside from the occasional very friendly hotel worker, none of our group of four felt any connection to the Icelandic people.

 The message we were picking up was that they tolerated us – but kept us at a distance.
 They know tourists are helping the economy and employing people but there’s a price to be paid.
 I get it.
+But it’s one of those things you might want to know about Iceland before you show up.

-And maybe I’m wrong but I sure didn’t come back with warm and fuzzy feelings about the people – whereas I would say the exact opposite after my trip to Turkey in October.
+And maybe I’m wrong but I sure didn’t come back with warm and fuzzy feelings about the people – whereas I would say the exact opposite after my hiking trip to Turkey in October.
 Maybe solo travelers fare better; maybe we’re the anomaly.
 But I’m guessing not.

 Iceland is one wired country – and it’s free everywhere.
 There was only one hotel in the Westfjords area that didn’t have WiFi and really it was a treat to get away from it.
 You will have no trouble keeping in touch with friends and family.